International collaboration is a vital program component of the Blast Injury Research Coordinating Office's

 The US-Japan Service to Service (S2S) Forum Meeting was formally established on November 5, 2015 under a Terms of Reference, and is the US Army's highest level bilateral Armaments Cooperation forum with Japan.
 The S2S provides a forum for the US and Japan to share Army/Ground materiel and technology requirements, identify common technology gaps, and attempt to address those gaps with armaments cooperation solutions, i.e., Information and Personnel Exchanges, and Project Arrangements.

-The PCO and US Army Medical Research and Materiel Command (USAMRMC) Military Operational Medicine Research Program (MOMRP) developed and received approval for the project, "Experimental and Computational Studies of Blast and Blunt Traumatic Brain Injury."
-This project is under the US-India Defense Trade and Technology Initiative (DTTI) and is co-sponsored by the US Under Secretary of Defense and USAMRMC.
-The lead collaborative organizations are the USAMRMC and the Institute of Nuclear Medicine and Allied Sciences-Defence Research and Development Organization, Ministry of Defence, India.
+The BIRCO and US Army Medical Research and Development Command (USAMRDC) Military Operational Medicine Research Program (MOMRP) developed and received approval for the project, "Experimental and Computational Studies of Blast and Blunt Traumatic Brain Injury."
+This project is under the US-India Defense Trade and Technology Initiative (DTTI) and is co-sponsored by the US Under Secretary of Defense and USAMRDC.
+The lead collaborative organizations are the USAMRDC and the Institute of Nuclear Medicine and Allied Sciences-Defence Research and Development Organization, Ministry of Defence, India.
 Other participants include Biotechnology High Performance Computing Software Applications Institute, New Jersey Institute of Technology, Walter Reed Army Institute of Research, Naval Research Laboratory, Indian Defense Institute of Psychological Research and Indian Terminal Ballistics Research Laboratory.

 Project objectives include the following: